Where would I have been in life without all this? I lost so much time.

 Not as a way to excuse the damage.
 But as a way to make damn sure it ends with you—and not inside you.

 That kind of insight rewires you.
-So maybe the real question isn’t “what about the lost time?”
+So maybe the most useful question here isn’t “what about the lost time?”

-Maybe it’s what are you going to do with the time you fought to own?
+Maybe it’s what are you going to do with the time you fought so hard to own?